rob-blackbourn/barejs-graphql-client/README.md

 subscription transport.
 This is the most efficient transport, but is only supported by the [bareASGI-graphql-next server](https://github.com/rob-blackbourn/bareasgi-graphql-next) server.
-The request method is `POST` to large queries are not a problem.
+The request method is `POST` so large queries are not a problem.

-The implementation uses `pipes` which are currently only implemented in the Chrome browser, but polyfills are available for most major browsers.

 ## Installation